-In April 2019, Judy Vizzari interviewed Justin Calverley, who works at both CERES and Edendale Farm as well as having his own horticultural business (Sensory Gardens).
+In April 2019, Judy Vizzari interviewed Justin Calverley, who works at both CERES and Edendale Farm.

 It’s 8.15am at Edendale Farm in Eltham.
 The air is still and, save a few workers, the community farm seems empty.
 It’s too early to see the sheep, cows, goats, guinea pigs and chickens, variously housed in their pens and coops.
 All is quiet.
 As I wander past the feijoa hedge between the training rooms and garden beds, I think about the promise of a beautiful autumn day ahead.

 I see a man, possibly in his late 40’s, of medium build, sandy haired and casually dressed.
 He’s walking by the native nursery and I wonder if he’s the man I’m here to meet.